US Cash Products-Harbor gasoline up on tightening supply

 MIDWEST <0#P-G#> <0#P-MC>

-Cycle 2 cash gasoline in Chicago was fell 2.00 cent to 4.50 cents over Nov.
-RBOB gasoline futures, after rising a quarter cent earlier Wednesday.
+Cycle 2 cash gasoline in Chicago was seen a quarter penny higher at 6.00/7.50 cents over Nov.
+RBOB gasoline futures, after paring gains in late-trading Tuesday.

-Cycle 2 ultra-low sulfur diesel in Chicago fell a cent a gallon to 4.75/5.25 cents over Nov. heating oil futures.
+Cycle 2 ultra-low sulfur diesel in Chicago fell 1.75 cents a gallon to 4.25/5.25 cents over Nov. heating oil futures.

-Group Three ULSD differentials also corrected a recent rally and traded about a quarter cent lower at 5.85 cents over.
-(Reporting by Kristen Hays in Houston and Selam Gebrekidan and Jeffrey Kerr in New York; Editing by David Gregorio)
+Group Three ULSD differentials also corrected a recent rally and were seen a quarter cent lower at 5.75/6.25 cents over.
+(Reporting by Kristen Hays in Houston and Selam Gebrekidan and Jeffrey Kerr in New York; Editing by xxxx)

 * Wall Street logs records as Trump pledges major tax announcement